Metal Hip Implants

 Contact The Metal-On-Metal Hip Implant Law Firm Of Perdue & Kidd

-When you or a loved one has sustained injuries by a metal-on-metal hip implant, you need to take action to secure the compensation you need.
+When you or a loved one has sustained injuries from a metal-on-metal hip implant, you need to take action to secure the compensation you need.
 The lawyers of Perdue & Kidd are skilled and capable of ensuring that these companies respect your rights.
-To schedule a free initial consultation, call 713-520-2500 or toll free at 800-520-1749, or contact us online.
-In addition, Follow us on Facebook and stay up-to-date with every thing at the firm.
+To schedule a free initial consultation, call 713-520-2500 or toll-free at 800-520-1749, or contact us online.
+Like us on Facebook and stay up-to-date with our firm.

 We take all personal injury cases on a contingent fee basis.
 Furthermore, we only collect attorney fees if we secure compensation for you.